PashaGu14/PashaGu14.github.io/README.md

 # Pasha Mulenga
 ### Data & Business Analytics Portfolio

-Business development, project management, and analytics professional focused on turning data into measurable business outcomes.
-I use **SQL, Python, and Power BI** to analyze performance and support strategic decision-making.
-My work centers on performance analytics, program evaluation, operational efficiency, and data-driven planning.
+Data-driven Business Analyst with experience translating complex datasets into strategic insights that inform product, marketing, and operational decisions.
+Skilled in SQL, Python, and BI tools to analyze performance trends, improve reporting systems, and support AI-enabled analytics initiatives.
+Experienced collaborating with cross-functional teams to convert business requirements into data solutions that improve efficiency, transparency, and decision-making.

 ## Core Tools